-The Intel[®] Pentium[®] 4 processor on 90 nm process in the 775-land package is a follow on to the Pentium 4 processor in the 478-pin package with enhancements to the Intel NetBurst[®] microarchitecture.
-The Pentium 4 processor on 90 nm process in the 775-land package uses Flip-Chip Land Grid Array (FC-LGA4) package technology, and plugs into a 775LGA socket.
-The Pentium 4 processor in the 775-land package, like its predecessor, the Pentium 4 processor in the 478-pin package, is based on the same Intel 32-bit microarchitecture and maintains the tradition of compatibility with IA-32 software.
+The Intel® Pentium® 4 processor 6xx sequence on 90 nm process in the 775-land package and the Intel® Pentium® 4 processor Extreme Edition on 90 nm process in the 775-land package are follow-ons to the Pentium 4 processor in the 478-pin package, with enhancements to the Intel NetBurst® microarchitecture.
+These Pentium 4 processors on 90 nm process in the 775-land package use Flip-Chip Land Grid Array (FC-LGA4) package technology, and plug into the LGA775 socket.
+The Intel Pentium 4 processor 6xx sequence on 90 nm process in the 775-land package and the Pentium 4 processor Extreme Edition on 90 nm process in the 775-land package, like their predecessor, the Pentium 4 processor in the 478-pin package, are based on the same Intel 32-bit microarchitecture and maintain the tradition of compatibility with IA-32 software.